 Term Definition ABLE Account An account that meets the requirements of the Achieving a Better Life Experience Act of 2014.
 ABLE accounts have tax advantages and allow an eligible person to save funds for the disability-related expenses of the account's designated beneficiary.
 Agent A person or organization acting as a fiduciary for another person.
 This includes a power of attorney, representative payee, conservator, or guardian.
 Conservatorship Account An account in which a person or institution has been appointed by a court to manage the resources held in the account for a ward.
 The ward retains ownership of all resources placed in a conservatorship account.
 Educational Savings Account (ESA) A trust or custodial account created for the purpose of paying qualified education expenses of the account's designated beneficiary.
 There are two types of ESA's: 529 Education Savings Account 530 Coverdell Education Savings Account The account must be titled or designated as an ESA when it is established.
-Electronic Payment Service A service that allows money to be sent

-Fiduciary Fiduciary A per a per the content of th · Financial Account Financial Account Any purce These and like and rson's income and resources for the benefit of ther person. account that holds funds that can be used to hase food or shelter. e include formal accounts like bank checking savings accounts, as well as informal accounts a community cooperative for savings and loans. r-exempt account used to pay for qualified cal expenses.
-Incial accounts containing funds for more than person.
-These accounts are usually titled to an cy or institution that manages funds for several its.
-Examples include patient trust, DDD and Health Savings Account/ Medical Savings Account Pooled accounts Fina one ager clien publ Qualified Expense Any blinc bene follor • nase food or shelter. e include formal accounts like bank checking savings accounts, as well as informal accounts a community cooperative for savings and loans.
-E-exempt account used to pay for qualified cal expenses.
-Incial accounts containing funds for more than person.
-These accounts are usually titled to an cy or institution that manages funds for several its.
-Examples include patient trust, DDD and Savings Account Pooled accounts Fina one ager clien publ Qualified Expense Any blinc bene follor • cal expenses. ncial accounts containing funds for more than person.
-These accounts are usually titled to an cy or institution that manages funds for several ts.
-Examples include patient trust, DDD and one ager clien publ Qualified Expense Any blind bene follor person.
-These accounts are usually titled to an cy or institution that manages funds for several ts.
-Examples include patient trust, DDD and blind bene follo c ilducially accounts. • Ward The Basic living expenses.
+Electronic Payment Service A service that allows money to be sent electronically between users.
+Examples include PayPal, Stripe, Google Pay, Zelle, etc. An employer benefit used to reimburse employees for qualified medical expenses.
+A person legally appointed or authorized to manage a person's income and resources for the benefit of the other person.
+Any account that holds funds that can be used to purchase food or shelter.
+These include formal accounts like bank checking and savings accounts, as well as informal accounts like a community cooperative for savings and loans.
+Health Savings Account/ Medical Savings Account A tax-exempt account used to pay for qualified medical expenses.
+Financial accounts containing funds for more than one person.
+These accounts are usually titled to an agency or institution that manages funds for several clients.
+Examples include patient trust, DDD and public fiduciary accounts.
+Any expenses related to the eligible individual's blindness or disability which are made for the benefit of the designated beneficiary, including the following expenses: • Education; • Housing; • Transportation; • Employment training and support; • Assistive technology and related services; • Health; • Prevention and wellness; • Financial management and administrative services; • Legal fees; • Expenses for ABLE account oversight and monitoring; • Funeral and burial; and • Basic living expenses.
+Ward The person for whom an agent has authority to act.

-act.
 This term is not limited to "ward" in the legal sense.